 “The SAP NetWeaver technology platform is a comprehensive integration and application platform that helps reduce your total cost of ownership (TCO).”

-NetWeaver is not actually a product (outside of a little used application server which is inferior to the free Apache) but a marketing construct; it is simply nomenclature added on to existing, mostly IT infrastructure, products thus making this statement untrue.
-In our TCO calculations we estimated SAP to have the highest total cost of ownership in any software category in which it offers a product.
+NetWeaver is not a product (outside of a little-used application server which is inferior to the free Apache) but a marketing construct; it is merely terminology added on to existing, mostly IT infrastructure, products thus making this statement untrue.
+In our TCO calculations, we estimated SAP to have the highest total cost of ownership in any software category in which it offers a product.

 “It facilitates the integration and alignment of people, information, and business processes across organizational and technological boundaries.”

 No, it does not.
-NetWeaver only relates to infrastructure, and does not help out a client in areas outside of infrastructure, and not to belabor the point, but NetWeaver is itself not a distinct product.
+NetWeaver only relates to infrastructure and does not help out a client in areas outside of infrastructure, and not to belabor the point.
+Still, NetWeaver is itself not a distinct product.

 “SAP NetWeaver easily integrates information and applications from virtually any source.”

 No, it does not.
 None of the products that were placed within the “NetWeaver umbrella,” which relate to integration, the most prominent being SAP PI, enables integration any easier than other integration products.
-In fact, SAP PI is not even competitive with other applications in the same category.
-Companies primarily buy SAP PI because they either can’t differentiate good integration software from bad integration software, or they think that they will be able to leverage SAP-to-SAP integration capabilities.
+SAP PI is not even competitive with other applications in the same category.
+Companies primarily buy SAP PI because they either can’t differentiate good integration software from harmful integration software, or they think that they will be able to leverage SAP-to-SAP integration capabilities.
 Those individuals familiar with both applications would not support the idea that SAP PI is competitive with enterprise integration products such as Informatica.
-In fact, SAP misrepresents application integration completely with this sentence.
-Integration is always work—files must be transformed and converted to match with the data requirements of the receiving system.
+SAP misrepresents application integration completely with this sentence.
+Integration is always working—files must be transformed and converted to match with the data requirements of the receiving system.
 Jobs must be set up to carry the data from one application to another, and it must be scheduled in a way to run automatically.
-No application has been developed that makes integration “easy” any more than a battery has been developed to easily store power.
-In fact, SAP PI makes application integration more difficult than other vendors.
+No application has been developed that makes integration “easy” any more than a battery has been designed to store power easily.
+SAP PI makes application integration more difficult than other vendors.

-This should not be surprising, because ERP vendors have no special knowledge or ability to develop superior applications in this area.
-Application integration, like power storage, is always complex, and both have proven immune to magical promises about how transformative they would be.
-Vendors, not just SAP, have been pitching easy integration for decades now, and integration still is problematic, and still consumes a consistent percentage of the IT budget of buying companies.
+This should not be surprising because ERP vendors have no specialized knowledge or ability to develop superior applications in this area.
+Application integration, like power storage, is always complicated, and both have proven immune to magical promises about how transformative they would be.
+Vendors, not just SAP, have been pitching easy integration for decades now, and integration still is problematic, and yet consumes a consistent percentage of the IT budget of buying companies.